-Your doctor will decide if TRUVADA for PrEP is right for you based on an open discussion about your risk of getting HIV-1 infection through sex.
-Then, if your doctor decides that TRUVADA for PrEP is right for you, he or she will test to be sure you are HIV-negative before starting you on TRUVADA for PrEP.
-Tell your doctor about all of your medical conditions and about any medicines you are taking.
-If you are a woman, talk to your doctor about how TRUVADA for PrEP can affect pregnancy and breastfeeding.
+Your healthcare provider will decide if TRUVADA for PrEP is right for you based on an open discussion about your risk of getting HIV-1 infection through sex.
+Then, if your healthcare provider decides that TRUVADA for PrEP is right for you, he or she will test to be sure you are HIV-negative before starting you on TRUVADA for PrEP.
+Tell your healthcare provider about all of your medical conditions and about any medicines you are taking.
+If you are a woman, talk to your healthcare provider about how TRUVADA for PrEP can affect pregnancy and breastfeeding.

-Your doctor will test to make sure you are HIV-negative.
+Your healthcare provider will test to make sure you are HIV-negative.

 You cannot take TRUVADA for PrEP if you already have HIV-1 infection or if you do not know your HIV-1 status.